 With so many digital marketing career options there’s a growing demand for skilled professionals.
 And the market for independent consultants is on the rise, partly driven by the fact that some companies are hesitant to invest in expensive large marketing or advertising firms, instead of wanting to invest in one expert who can train their existing internal team(s).

 The management consulting industry is worth $250 billion with industry hotspots in the UK and U.S. In addition, the job growth rate for management consulting and analysts in 2022 is 14 percent which is faster than the projections for other roles.

-Of course, self-employment isn’t for everyone; there are pros and cons with any job.
-Read on to find out more about becoming a marketing consultant, and determine if it’s the best fit for you.
+Of course, self-employment isn’t for everyone; there are pros and cons to any job.
+Read on to find out more about becoming a marketing consultant to determine if it’s the best fit for you.

-If you want to be a marketing consultant, you’ll need to take certain steps to be successful, including earning a degree, developing work experience, and building a client base.
-Here’s a quick rundown of the qualifications and traits you’ll need:
+If you want to become a marketing consultant, you’ll need to take certain steps to be successful.
+These steps include demonstrating your skills by completing a recognized industry certification, gaining relevant work experience and building a professional network and client base.

 If you have all of these skills (or plan to cultivate them), you’re well on your way to becoming a successful marketing consultant.

 Now that you know the skills you need, there are some actions you can take to further cement your career success.

 You will struggle to get the clients you want (or any at all) if you can’t build trust.
 A great LinkedIn profile that includes recommendations along with website testimonials can help build your reputation to foster trust.
 There are three things a client needs to trust you: the certainty that you will deliver; the belief that you’re worth your fee, and a guarantee that you will provide a clear and timely response if they contact you.